A Heronry is saved, development is halted and ACR is born: The Martin Griffin Preserve

 It was the early 1960s, and the political climate of Marin County was pro-growth.
 A 503-acre dairy ranch was being subdivided for development.
 The redwood grove where herons and egrets nest was to be logged.
 The lagoon where they feed was to be dredged and developed as a marina, and a four-lane freeway was to be built between the nesting site and feeding ground.

-As president of the Marin Audubon Society, Dr. Martin Griffin, Jr., met with the owner of the property known as "Canyon Ranch" which included the nesting grove of redwood trees.
-Marin Audubon Society's objective was to investigate purchasing the property.
-With the help of many dedicated individuals and the other local Audubon Society chapters, an amazing fundraising campaign was waged to successfully complete the purchase.
-Audubon Canyon Ranch was created as an independent, non-profit organization.
-Though the word "Audubon" is in the organization's title, ACR is not a chapter of the National Audubon Society.
+Then-president of the Marin Audubon Society Dr. Martin 'Marty' Griffin, Jr. became aware of the pending development and asked for a meeting with the owner of the property known as Canyon Ranch, which included the nesting grove of redwood trees.
+Marin Audubon's objective was to investigate purchasing the property.
+With the help of many dedicated individuals—including Aileen Pierson and Stan Picher—and the other local Audubon Society chapters, a grassroots fundraising campaign was waged.
+The land was purchased, saving it from development and the heronry from ruin.

 The Bouverie Preserve